Daredevil: Born Again season 2: Writing

 The series' initial take was described as a legal procedural that was dark, but not as gory as the Netflix series, and more episodic than other Marvel Studios series with "self-contained" episodes.
 D'Onofrio said in March 2023 that they were working on two seasons and there would be "gigantic payoffs" during the second.
 Following the series' creative overhaul, serialized elements were added, and the cast said the events of the original series would be part of their characters' histories.
 Some new storylines build on those events, but they did not want to dwell too much on the past or alienate new viewers.
+Scardapane said his creative goal for Born Again, particularly starting in the second season, was to cover the world of all the Marvel Netflix series, and he had discussions about including the characters Jessica Jones and Luke Cage from when he first joined the series.

-Grainne Godfree, Heather Bellson, and Jesse Wigutow returned as writers from the first season, alongside newcomers Chantelle Wells and Omar Najam.
+Heather Bellson, Jesse Wigutow, and Devon Kliger returned as writers from the first season, alongside newcomers Chantelle Wells and Omar Najam.
 Wigutow said the season had a "singular vision", unlike the first which at times felt "jigsawed together" due to the creative overhaul.
 Scardapane said the scripts for seven episodes were "locked, loaded, [and] ready to go" ahead of filming.
 He was still working on the season finale, as he wanted to incorporate elements discovered during filming similar to traditional network television series where only a few episodes are written ahead of the one being filmed.
 The final script was completed by May 2025.
 Star Charlie Cox applauded the scripts, believing the season had some of the series' best writing and a strong ensemble due to it developing characters who Cox felt were "left behind" in the series' initial iteration.
+A character that was inherited from the initial take is the serial killer Muse, whose storyline has a "ripple effect" from the first season into the second.
+Scardapane felt they did not do justice in resolving this storyline in the first season, but he was able to expand on it in the second by exploring how therapist Heather Glenn is impacted by Muse's actions and eventually takes on the mantle of Muse herself going into the third season.

+Stars Charlie Cox (left) and Vincent D'Onofrio (right) were executive producers for the season, which continues the storyline of D'Onofrio's Wilson Fisk as mayor of New York City.
+Cox's Matt Murdock publicly reveals that he is Daredevil at the end of the season as part of a legal case to stop Fisk.